“We have a bunch of existing enterprise Flex web apps.

-Currently A2 is in the 35th build of Alpha.
-There is no official release dates, but I believe that A2 will go in Beta in October-November of this year.
-You can (and should) start developing in A2 today as long as the app doesn’t have to go in production this year.
+Currently, A2 is in its 35th build of Alpha.
+There are no official release dates, but I believe that A2 will go in Beta in October-November of this year.
+You can (and should) start developing in A2 today as long as the app doesn’t have to go into production this year.
 The API of this framework is still being changed so you may run into bugs here and there.
 But I’d recommend starting new projects in Angular 2.

 4) Do you expect to have an easy upgrade from A1 to A2?

 It may not be easy, but shouldn’t be overly complicated either.
 If you have resources you can upgrade existing apps to A2, but it’s not a must.
 You may live with two version of the app for some time.

 5) When will you give an A2 class?
 When will your A2 book come out?

 We were planning to run the A2 class online starting from the end of September, but since both my colleague/instructor/co-author and I have a day job plus a book project in the evenings, we decided to postpone the training until January.

 Our book “Angular 2 Development with TypeScript” will be available as a part of Manning MEAP program in September.
 You’ll be able to buy it and get access to the drafts as we write them.
 So far we’ve written about 130 pages.